-Bessie Smith was a bi blues singer who inspired coloured folk, musicians and women to stand up and make their presence felt.
-She was also hugely racist, a husband beater and left her tour mates stranded on more than one occasion.
-Quite the badass.
+Bessie Smith was a bi blues singer who inspired people of colour, musicians and women to stand up and make their presence felt.
+She also beat her husband and left her tour mates stranded on more than one occasion.
+Problematic, complicated, but not to be forgotten for what she achieved.

 by Jacinta Octavia Morrissey